top of page

 Building Connections.
 Fostering Scientific Collaborations.

 Welcome to the SZ4D Scientist matchmaking survey.
 This initiative aims to foster scientific collaboration among researchers from across the globe who are engaged in subduction zone science.
-The goal of this survey is to create mutually beneficial partnerships that leverage the expertise of both sides, ultimately advancing knowledge and addressing challenges in subduction zone science.
+The goal of this survey is to create an inventory of researchers interested in mutually beneficial partnerships that leverage the expertise of both sides, ultimately advancing knowledge and addressing challenges in subduction zone science.
 Your participation is essential in making this matchmaking survey an impactful tool for collaboration.

-This survey will create a searchable database, in spreadsheet format, to facilitate connections and collaborations centered on SZ4D Activities.
-Access to the database will be limited to individuals who complete the survey.
+This survey creates a searchable database, in spreadsheet format, to facilitate connections and collaborations centered on SZ4D activities.
+Access to the database is limited to individuals who complete the survey.
 By submitting your responses, you consent to sharing your information with other survey participants.
 The SZ4D Office will verify that all respondent emails are associated with real individuals before granting access to the database.

 When providing open-format answers, please remember that database users will be searching for key terms.
 Similarly, there's no need to repeat information that you've already included in a previous open-format question - it's acceptable to leave some questions blank.